Don’t Overlook These Money-Saving Tax Credits

 4. Lifetime Learning Credit

-The Lifetime Learning Credit (LLC) helps cover qualified tuition and related expenses for students pursuing undergraduate, graduate and professional degree courses.
-This includes courses intended to acquire or improve job skills, such as a teaching certificate.
+The Lifetime Learning Credit (LLC) helps cover qualified tuition and related expenses for students pursuing undergraduate, graduate and professional degree courses, including courses intended to acquire or improve job skills, such as a teaching certificate.

-In contrast to the AOTC, the Lifetime Learning Credit doesn’t require students to be pursuing a degree, can be claimed if attending only part time, and is not limited to the four years of undergraduate education.
-It’s worth up to $2,000 every tax year, but it’s nonrefundable.
+In contrast to the AOTC, the LLC doesn’t require students to be pursuing a degree.
+It can be claimed if the student is attending school only part time, and it is not limited to the first four years of postsecondary education.
+The LLC generally provides a tax credit of 20% of qualified expenses up to a maximum of $10,000 in expenses, with a maximum credit of $2,000 per tax return regardless of the number of students.
+The LLC is nonrefundable.
 With a nonrefundable credit, you can only reduce your tax burden to zero, instead of getting money back through a refundable credit.

 5. The Child Tax Credit